abinjose-qualcomm/build-guide/topic/k2c-qli-build-ga/flash_images.rst

          .. note:: Dip switch S5-4 must be turned off after the flashing is complete.

 Provision UFS
 ---------------
 Universal Flash Storage (UFS) provisioning helps to divide the storage into multiple LUNS allowing different types of data to be stored separately.
 This improves access efficiency and system organization.

 .. note::
-    - This procedure is available for registered users only.
     - UFS is provisioned by default.
 If there are any changes in LUNs, UFS re-provisioning must be done again.
 To download the provision XML file and to check the applicability of UFS provisioning for different SoCs, see the table *UFS Provision* in `Release Specific Information <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-241225194606/ReleaseNote.html#release-specific-information>`__.

 1. Download the provision file: